hasura/open-data-domain-specification/README.md

 ```

 ### Predicates
-TODO: Describe the available OpenDDS predicates in detail
+TODO: Describe the available Open DDS predicates in detail

 ### GraphQl API Definition

-After configure the core data graph, OpenDDS lets you configure a GraphQl API over that data.
+After configure the core data graph, Open DDS lets you configure a GraphQl API over that data.
 You can define:

-- GraphQL types: Defines GraphQL types corresponding to OpenDDS types including
+- GraphQL types: Defines GraphQL types corresponding to Open DDS types including
   - GraphQL type name
-  - OpenDDS type name that backs this GraphQl type
+  - Open DDS type name that backs this GraphQl type
   - GraphQL type kind (eg: object, input object, union, interface, etc.)
 - GraphQL boolean expression type: For a particular scalar type, the GraphQl boolean expression type name for it
 - GraphQL model API: This defines the API over a model, including